-Programs must also notify the ARC-PA if they plan any increase in their maximum class size, defined as "maximum potential number of students enrolled for each admission cycle."
-In the example above, the program would thus need to notify the ARC-PA of its intent to increase the entering class from 30 to 35 students.
+Programs must notify the ARC-PA if they plan any sustained increase in their maximum entering class size, defined as "maximum potential number of students enrolled for each admission cycle."
 Such notification will allow both the program and the ARC-PA to track expanding class sizes and aggregate enrollment, which are especially important in relation to program resources.

 Forms related to reporting proposed changes to the ARC-PA are available in the Continuing Accreditation section of this site.

-When in doubt about the meaning of a standard, contact the ARC-PA offices for clarification.
+When in doubt about the meaning of a standard, contact the ARC-PA offices by email at firstname.lastname@example.org for clarification.

 Anyone with comments related to the Standards may provide their comments to the ARC-PA national office.
 The ARC-PA has a standing committee that reviews and evaluates the Standards and comments received related to them on an ongoing basis.
-Clarification and changes to wording of the standards to provide clarification can be made at either of the two ARC-PA meetings per year.
-Substantial changes to the Standards are made every three to five years.
+Clarification and changes to wording of the standards to provide clarification can be made by the commission at either of the two ARC-PA meetings per year.
+Substantial changes to the Standards are made every ten years.
 Comments may be sent via email to the ARC-PA.

 The Annotation for C2.01 of the Standards indicates that the "ARC-PA expects results of ongoing self-assessment to include ........ student exit and/or graduate evaluations of the program.”
 It is up to the program to determine what information/data is best collected for ongoing self-assessment.